MarkMcCaskey/opensandbox/README.md

 ## Installation

-As of right now, you can only build Open Sandbox from source.
+As of right now, you can only build OpenSandbox from source.
 The following is with `stack`
 ```bash
 git clone http://github.com/oldmanmike/opensandbox.git